oracle/terraform-provider-oci/website/docs/d/desktops_desktop_pool.html.markdown

 * `image` - Provides information about the desktop image.
 	* `image_id` - The OCID of the desktop image.
 	* `image_name` - The name of the desktop image.
+	* `operating_system` - The operating system of the desktop image, e.g. "Oracle Linux", "Windows".
 * `is_storage_enabled` - Indicates whether storage is enabled for the desktop pool.
 * `maximum_size` - The maximum number of desktops permitted in the desktop pool.
 * `network_configuration` - Provides information about the network configuration of the desktop pool.
+	* `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet in the customer VCN where the connectivity will be established.
+	* `vcn_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer VCN.
+* `nsg_ids` - A list of network security groups for the network.
+* `shape_config` - The shape configuration used for each desktop compute instance in the desktop pool.
+	* `baseline_ocpu_utilization` - The baseline OCPU utilization for a subcore burstable VM instance used for each desktop compute instance in the desktop pool.
+Leave this attribute blank for a non-burstable instance, or explicitly specify non-burstable with `BASELINE_1_1`.
+The following values are supported:
+		* `BASELINE_1_8` - baseline usage is 1/8 of an OCPU.
+		* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
+		* `BASELINE_1_1` - baseline usage is the entire OCPU.
+This represents a non-burstable instance.
+	* `memory_in_gbs` - The total amount of memory available in gigabytes for each desktop compute instance in the desktop pool.
+	* `ocpus` - The total number of OCPUs available for each desktop compute instance in the desktop pool.
 	* `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet in the customer VCN where the connectivity will be established.
 	* `vcn_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer VCN.
 * `nsg_ids` - A list of network security groups for the network.